ceramicnetwork/docs/docs/tools/idx/quickstart.md

     npm i @ceramicstudio/idx @ceramicnetwork/http-client
     ```

 You will need to connect to a Ceramic node.
-The following is an example of connecting to a our Clay TestNet.
+The following is an example of connecting to the Clay Testnet via the public gateway node hosted by 3BoxLabs.

 === "Command"